 - Unvarnished wood planks of various length and 8″-10″ wide

 - Screws and anchors for securing planks to wall studs

 - Durable pieces of carpeting for angled portions of the highway

 You can use any wood, including, as long as it’s properly secured to the wall.
 Avoid using plastic because it’s slippery for walking and jumping.

 Planning is an important part of any.
 It always starts with the desire to make your home better, more livable.
 So, if pets are an important part of your life, pet-friendly home renovation makes sense.

 The ideas we’ve outlined here are only some of the ways to make your home more pet-friendly.
 The needs of your pets can also influence choices in materials used throughout your home.

-Of course, when it comes to or we can show you how to keep both you and your pets happy. to discover all the options.
+Of course, when it comes to or show you how to keep both you and your pets happy.
+To discover all the options.
 Or, if you’ve already used bamboo in your pet-friendly home renovation, we’d love to see pictures of the results!

 If you have to resist any questions, please contact us!

 Jen is your go-to guru for crafting a cozy, green cocoon. 🪴 Her dive into sustainable building wasn’t just about saving the planet—it started as a mission to make family movie nights eco-friendly (and to ensure the popcorn was the only thing getting heated!).
 With a knack for breaking down the jargon, Jen turns eco-lingo into everyday language.
 Swing by the Green Living blog for a mix of earth-loving advice and home improvement hacks.
 Whether you’re just dipping your toes into green waters or you’ve been swimming in the deep end of DIY projects, Jen’s here to guide, giggle, and remind you that every eco-choice is a step towards a planet that thanks you… and maybe even sends a rainbow your way! 🌈